Environment provisioning

 Deploy file

 The Deploy file is a YAML file used by the Docker SDK to build infrastructure for applications.
-If the customer provides their own repository, a deploy file must be provided.
-For Demo Shop deployments, Spryker Cloud Ops prepares the file on their own.
+Providing Spryker with a valid deploy file is a mandatory prerequisite to proceed with environment provisioning.
 A repository usually has multiple deploy files that are relevant for different purposes and environments.
-Demo Shops have a deploy.dev.yml file that is mostly meant for local development purposes.
-The naming of these files is important.
+Demo Shops have a deploy.dev.yml file that is mostly used for local development purposes.
+The naming of deploy files is important.
 The naming convention is deploy.{PROJECT_NAME}-{ENVIRONEMENT_NAME}.yml—for example, deploy.myshop-production.yml.
-For reference, see Deploy file.
-The most relevant deploy file that you can use as a reference is deploy.aws-env-template.yml.
+For more information about deploy files, see Deploy file.
+The most relevant deploy file you can use as a reference is deploy.aws-env-template.yml.
 Each Demo Shop repository has its respective deploy file template.
-Adjust this according to your requirements and preferences following the preceding documentation and share it with Spryker.
+Adjust this according to your requirements and preferences following the deploy file reference and share it with us.

 Domains

 This section explains how you can choose a domain name for your project.
-The domain name determines the URL under which your shop will be available.
+The domain name determines the URL under which your shop is available.
+You can manage your domains or let us do it for you.
+If you want us to manage a domain, it shouldn’t be a top-level domain, like companyshop.com, but the specific domain used for your Spryker shop, like shop.companyname.com.

 Domain name

-A domain name must be set for the environment.
-If not provided, it is a default non-public Spryker domain—for example, myshop-production.cloud.spryker.toys.
+A domain name must be set for each environment.
+If not provided, it’s going to be a default non-public Spryker domain—for example, myshop-production.cloud.spryker.toys.
 Domain names can be changed later.
-However, if you already know a domain for the application, you can specify this domain in your deploy.yml files.
-During the provisioning process, we provide you with CNAMES and validation records that you can set in your DNS management.
-The validation records let us provide an SSL certificate for you, and the CNAME records point your domain to the public DNS name of the load balancers responsible for your environment, effectively directing visitors to that domain to your Spryker application.
-Please note Spryker is only issuing SSL certificates for endpoints that are managed by the Spryker Cloud Commerce.
+However, if you already know a domain for the application, you can specify this domain in your deploy files.
+During the provisioning process, we provide you with CNAME and validation records, which you can set in your DNS management.
+The validation records let us provide an SSL certificate for you, and the CNAME records point your domain to the public DNS name of the load balancers responsible for your environment, effectively directing visitors of that domain to your Spryker application.

 User access

-Customer or partner users must have access to the following entities:
+Customer and partner users can have access to the following:

-• AWS Console access: You can use it to access environment CloudWatch logs, deployment pipelines, parameter store, S3 buckets.
+• AWS Management Console: You can use it to access environment CloudWatch logs, deployment pipelines, parameter store, S3 buckets.
 Provide the email addresses of users who need access to AWS Console.

 • VPN: You can use it to access services such as databases, Jenkins, and RabbitMQ.
 Usually, developers or DevOps personnel need it.
 Provide the email addresses of users that need VPN access.